programminghistorian/ph-submissions/lessons/detecting-text-reuse-with-passim.md

 For this tutorial we chose `passim` for two main reasons: first, it can adapt to a variety of use cases as it works well on a small text collection as well as on a large-scale corpus; second, its documentation (available in [`passim`'s GitHub repository](https://github.com/dasmiq/passim)) is extensive, yet fairly technical and targeted at relatively advanced users, thus it seemed useful for the community to provide a more user-centered step-by-step tutorial about detecting text reuse with `passim`.

 In which cases can text reuse detection be useful?
-Here a few:
+Here are a few:

 - to determine whether a digital library contains multiple editions of the same work(s);
 - to find quotations in a text, provided that the target works are known (e.g. find quotations of the Bible within 17c English literature);
 - to study the virality and spread of texts (e.g. [Viral Texts](https://viraltexts.org/) by Cordell and Smith for historical newspapers);
 - to identify (and possibly filter out) duplicate documents within a text collection before performing further processing steps (e.g. topic modelling as illustrated by Schofield et al. (2017)).

-**TODO**: add a paragraph on when is `passim` a good choice and when not.
+For the reasons listed above, `passim` is usually a great choice.
+It will help you automate the search for repeated text passages in a corpus -- whether these are running ads in newspapers, multiple copies of the same poem, or direct (and slightly indirect) quotations in someone else's book.
+Text reuse detection as implemented in `passim` aims at identifying these copies and repetitions automatically, and yields clusters of passages that were deemed to be related with one another.
+Ultimately, what a cluster contains can vary a lot and will depend on your research question: for example, it can group together copies of the same article that differ only with respect to OCR errors; but it can also contain portions of text that share the same ‘journalistic template’, such as ‘horoscopes’ or ‘advertisements’.

 # Learning Objectives